Birkmaier Professor of Educational Leadership

 One of the aspects I most enjoy about my work is its interdisciplinary nature.
 Complex educational issues are interwoven with the larger social and economic issues facing a country - they don't exist in the abstract.
 This is one of the reasons I enjoy working closely with multifaceted organizations such as the World Bank, UNICEF, the United States Agency for International Development, and the Asian Development Bank.
 I also enjoy collaborating with colleagues from the Hubert H. Humphrey Institute of Public Affairs and from other academic disciplines.

 Much of my research has focused on the quality of teacher work life and teacher incentives.
-I have looked at this issue in Uganda, Laos, Ghana, Pakistan and China.
+I have looked at this issue in such diverse settings as Uganda, Laos, Ghana, Pakistan, Oman, and China.
 Over the several years, I have served as team leader of an evaluation of the U.S. government's African Education Initiative, led an external evaluation of the UNICEF African Girls' Education Initiative, participated in a World Bank study of secondary school teachers in sub-Saharan Africa, and authored a World Bank study of teacher issues in the Middle East and North Africa.
-During 2008, I led an evaluation of an in-service teacher training program in Malawi and I continue to serve on a team working with CARE to test possible ways to improve girls' education in eight low and middle income countries.
+During 2008, I led an evaluation of an in-service teacher training program in Malawi and I served on a team working with CARE to test possible ways to improve girls' education in eight low and middle income countries.
+I currently co-direct a six year longitudinal study of the impact of entrepreneurship education on the lives of economically disadvantaged youth across three countries of East Africa, sponsored by the MasterCard Foundation, Canada.

-I also have a strong interest in the development of higher education systems.
-I recently conducted a study of higher education funding priorities across Asia for the Asian Development Bank, led a three-year university partnership project working with Makerere University in Uganda, and served as a member of an international team assisting the Ministry of Higher Education in the Sultanate of Oman to develop a 15-year strategic plan for higher education.
-I have continued to work on higher education issues in Oman as part of my recent Fulbright New Century Scholars Fellowship.
+Previous to these activities, was a member of a five person team studying the career development of higher education faculty members in the United Arab Emirates, I led a three-year university partnership project working with Makerere University in Uganda, and I served as a member of an international team assisting the Ministry of Higher Education in the Sultanate of Oman to develop a 15-year strategic plan for higher education.
 During the spring semester of 2008, I was a visiting professor at Michigan State University, working with the MSU Global Institute for Higher Education.

 I'm often able to include advanced doctoral students on these international projects.
 Students in the comparative and international development in education (CIDE) sequence, for example, can sometimes go overseas as full team members, responsible for components of projects.